 Can Bed Bugs Bite Through Tights?

 Many people, especially women, love putting on tights when going to sleep.
-I note that tights are an excellent solution to averting any kind of bed bug infestation.
+I note that socks are an excellent solution to averting any bed bug infestation.

-Therefore, you’d better control the bed bugs using sprays, traps, or tea tree oil as opposed to just wearing tights as the only protection. – these ones are also odorless, non-staining and most are safe for humans and pets.
+Therefore, you’d better control the bed bugs using sprays, traps, or tea tree oil instead of just wearing tights as the only protection. – these are also odorless, non-staining, and most are safe for humans and pets.

 Can Bed Bugs Bite Through Blankets?

-Bed bugs won’t also bite through blankets and comforters as you’re sleeping of simply covering yourself.
+Bed bugs won’t also bite through blankets and comforters as you’re sleeping or merely covering yourself.
 However, just like with other clothes and fabrics, bed bugs will readily bite your skin when they claw under the blankets.

-Bed bugs have a tiny and flattened body that allow them to easily hide in blankets, clothing, crevices, comforters.
-The warm and dark conditions in these material will easily attract the bed bugs.
+Bed bugs have a tiny and flattened body that allows them to hide in blankets, clothing, crevices, comforters easily.
+The warm and dark conditions in these materials will easily attract bed bugs.

 Can Bed Bugs Bite Through Vinyl?

 Thus, after undertaking bed bug treatment, you’ll need to place the blankets in new plastic bags.
 Also, ensure that the bags have no holes.
 However, don’t use spray insecticides with the blankets to leave a foul odor and stains.